-(c) Failure to comply with any of the provisions of this rule;
+(c) failure to comply with any of the provisions of R708-21;

-(g) Conviction of any crime involving dishonesty, deception or theft or an act involving moral turpitude by a Third-party Tester or Third-party Examiner;
+(g) conviction of any crime involving dishonesty, deception, theft, or an act involving moral turpitude by a Third-party Tester or Third-party Examiner.

 (2) In determining whether revocation, denial or probation of a certification is appropriate, the division shall consider the third-party tester or third-party examiners involvement and severity of the violation(s).

-(3) If a Third-party Examiner certificate is revoked under the emergency provisions of UAPA, section 63G-4-502, and the Third-party Tester certificate is valid, the Third-party Tester may continue conducting CDL driving skills tests provided:
+(3) If a Third-party Examiner certificate is revoked under the emergency provisions of Section 63G-4-502, and the Third-party Tester certificate is valid, the Third-party Tester may continue conducting CDL driving skills tests provided:

-(d) The Third-party Tester is found to not knowingly have allowed a Third-party Examiner to conduct tests that violate Utah and or Federal laws or this rule.
+(d) the Third-party Tester is found to not knowingly have allowed a Third-party Examiner to conduct tests that violate state or federal laws, or any provision of R708-21.

 (a) CDL Examiner manual;

 (1) All adjudicative proceedings shall be conducted informally as provided in Section 63G-4-202.

 (2) The division shall initiate agency action against a Third-party Tester or Third-party Examiner with a notice of agency action in accordance with Section 63G-4-201.